{\L}ojasiewicz inequalities, uniqueness and rigidity for cylindrical self-shrinkers: Introduction

 Let $w_k = y-\sum_{j\leq k} y_k$.
 Using the expansion of $G(u) = G(x+ y_1 +\cdots +y_k + w_k)$ we have If ($\dagger$) holds then for $k<m$ we have $Ly_k+z_k=0$, hence

 But ($\dagger$) also implies $|\pi_{\mathcal{K}}(z_m(x))| \geq \delta |x|^m$ for some $\delta>0$.
-It follows that $ |x|^m \lesssim |G(u)| + |u|^{m+1}$ and therefore This inequality shows that the origin is an isolated zero, and gives a \L ojasiewicz inequality for $f$ if $G=Df$, which is explicit in that it identifies the zero set as well as the exponent.
-Note full analyticity is in fact not needed; we only used Taylor expansion of order $m$ with remainder so it is enough for $G$ to be $C^{m+1}$.
+It follows that $ |x|^m \lesssim |G(u)| + |u|^{m+1}$ and therefore This inequality shows that the origin is an isolated zero, and gives a {\L}ojasiewicz inequality for $f$ if $G=Df$, which is explicit in that it identifies the zero set as well as the exponent.
+Note full analyticity is in fact not needed; we only used Taylor expansion of order $m$ with remainder, so it is enough for $G$ to be $C^{m+1}$.
 Also note that for $m=2$, ($\dagger$) is the single condition that $\pi_{\mathcal{K}} D^2G$ desfines a nondegenerate quadratic form on $\mathcal{K}$.

-More generally, if the putative zero set is a submanifold, which one may assume without loss of generality is a subspace $\mathcal{K}_0 \subset \mathcal{K}$, the final estimate will be for $|u-\pi_{\mathcal{K}_0}(u)|$ as expected.
-We mention this because in the infinite-dimensional, noncompact setting in this paper, this corresponds to the space of rotations does create technical issues.
+More generally, suppose that the putative zero set is a submanifold, which may be assumed to be a subspace $\mathcal{K}_0 \subset \mathcal{K}$ without loss of generality.
+In this case, the final estimate should control $|u-\pi_{\mathcal{K}_0}(u)|$.
+We mention this because in the infinite-dimensional, noncompact setting in this paper, $\mathcal{K}_0$ corresponds to the space of rotations, and does create technical issues.

 In this paper, we find a uniform obstruction at order $m=2$, assuming (A1-A2) and $B_1(\mathring{\Gamma})\neq 0$.
 See Sections \ref{sec:analysis} and \ref{sec:entire}, wherein the roles of $G, u, x,y=w_1$ will be played by $\phi, U, J, h$ respectively.
 We expect that the same strategy may work on more general cylinders, although the analysis may be complicated.
-Note that we indeed use the same strategy in \cite{SZ20} to prove \L ojasiewicz inequalities of obstruction order $m=3$ for Clifford shrinkers.
+Note that we indeed use the same strategy in \cite{SZ20} to prove {\L}ojasiewicz inequalities of obstruction order $m=3$ for Clifford shrinkers.